kiryk/weather-forecast/README.md

 # weather-forecast

 ## Description
-`weather-forecast` is a simple http server written in Go that shows local weather forecast for the nearest days in a form of a minimalist website.
+`weather-forecast` is a simple HTTP server written in Go that shows local weather forecast for the nearest days in a form of a minimalist website.

 ## Compilation
 In order to compile the source, enter the source code directory and type: